Corporate Governance

 Shareholder Communication

 The Board is committed to maintaining good communication and having constructive dialogue with its shareholders.
-The Company has close ongoing relationships with its private shareholders.
-Shareholders can discuss issues and provide feedback at meetings with the Company and are encouraged to attend the Company’s Annual General Meeting.
+The Company has close ongoing relationships with its private shareholders. shareholders and analysts have the opportunity to discuss issues and provide feedback at meetings with the Company and are encouraged to attend the Company’s Annual General Meeting.

 Investors also have access to current information on the Company though its website, www.primorusinvestments.com, and via Rupert Labrum, Executive Chairman, who is available to answer investor relations enquiries.